mistydemeo/tigerbrew/README.md

 ### How do I run `brew update`?

-To be able to clone the repository into `/usr/local`, run `git config --global --add safe.directory /usr/local`.
+If you have trouble running `brew update` when your installation is located in `/usr/local`, run `git config --global --add safe.directory /usr/local`.

 ### Something broke!